rogerkorantenng/nose_mask_detection/README.md

 We downloaded and installed docker image for ubuntu version 18.04 and tensorflow version 2.7.1

-# Install requisite python libraries(gdown and unzip)
+# Install some python libraries(gdown and unzip)

-Gdown - to download dataset from google drive
+Gdown - will be used to download dataset from google drive

 pip3 install gdown

-Unzip - to unzip dataset
+Unzip - will be used to unzip and extract dataset

 pip3 install unzip